DiscipleOfEris/NpcInteract/ReadMe.md

 Note that this addon is still a WORK IN PROGRESS has not been tested to function exhaustively in all cases.
 If you experience an issue,

-# PLEASE DISABLE NPCINTERACT BEFORE FILING A TICKET!
+# PLEASE DISABLE NPCINTERACT BEFORE FILING A TICKET ON FFERA!

-Retry the interaction after restarting the character and disabling NpcInteract.
+Retry the interaction after restarting the game and disabling NpcInteract.

 This addon hast been tested to work in the following cases: